lucasesquivel/realtime-popup-detection/README.md

-# adDetector
+# AD Detector

-**adDetector** is a Python-based automated popup detection and persistent overlay system.
+**AD Detector** is a Python-based automated popup detection and persistent overlay system.
 It identifies popups on the screen in real-time and displays a configurable semi-transparent overlay to prevent distractions or interruptions.
 Designed with modularity and configurability in mind, this project demonstrates strong Python engineering, UI handling, and automation skills.

 ---